KaiAragaki/kai_wip-website/content/posts/2025-02-09_deviation-deep-dive-pt3/index.md

 # Do we need Bessel's correction at all?

 'It depends'.
 Of course it does.
-Bessel's correction removes bias (that is, the difference between the true statistic and the estimated statistic) for variance, so in the case where theoretical perfection is required, this might be preferred.
+Bessel's correction removes bias (that is, the difference between the true statistic and the mean of the distribution of estimated statistics) for variance, so in the case where theoretical perfection is required, this might be preferred.
 Indeed, the theory behind it is pretty interesting!
 However, it doesn't completely remove bias in the case of standard deviation (as we saw in some of our first plots), and it's frankly confusing as hell.
 Jeffery Rosenthal wrote a [beautiful article](https://imstat.org/2015/11/17/the-kids-are-alright-divide-by-n-when-estimating-variance/) summarizing the challenges of teaching Bessel's correction, and mentioned that the smallest mean-squared-error results not from dividing by $n-1$, or even $n$, but $n+1$.
 As such, it might be best to leave Bessel's correction as a theoretical curiosity for more advanced studies, stick with dividing by $n$ for didactic purposes, and $n+1$ for applications that require the smallest MSE.
 However, I hope this post at least helps explain the why and how $n-1$ came to be in the first place, since it is still very much present.

 # Appendix